 Potting and Repotting Jade Pothos

 Repot in a container one or two sizes bigger than the existing pot, making sure you use fresh, well-draining potting soil rich in organic matter and that the pot has good drainage holes.
-You want to disrupt the roots as little as possible when repotting, so try not to transplant them too early.
-If they haven't filled their existing pot properly, the soil around the root ball might not attach so well.

 Common Pests and Plant Diseases